microsoft/code-with-engineering-playbook/automated-testing/synthetic-monitoring-tests/readme.md

 ### Asserting the system under tests

 Synthetic monitoring tests are usually statistical.
 Test metrics are compared against some historical or running average with a time dimension *(Example: Over the last 30 days, for this time of day, the mean average response time is 250ms for AddToCart operation with a standard deviation from the mean of +/- 32ms)*.
 So if an observed measurement is within a [deviation of the norm](https://en.wikipedia.org/wiki/Standard_deviation) at any time, the services are probably healthy.

+### Building a Syntehtic Monitoring Solution

+At a high level, building synthetic monitors usually consists of the following steps:

+* Determine the metric to be validated (functional result, latency, etc.)
+* Build a piece of automation that measures that metric against the system, and gathers telemetry into the system's existing monitoring infrastructure.
+* Set up monitoring alarms/actions/responses that detect the failure of the system to meet the desired goal of the metric.
+* Run the test case automation continuously at an appropriate interval.

 ### Monitoring the health of tests